hsg09/governed-reporting-data-mart-snowflake/README.md

     RP --> CONS
 ```

-**Key idea:** only two things physically land in the mart — the **materialised
+Only two things physically land in the mart: the materialised canonical tables
-canonical tables** (a snapshot of each canonical view) and a **local copy of the
+(a snapshot of each canonical view) and a local copy of the FX/calendar lookups.
-FX/calendar lookups**.
-Source facts are read live, never duplicated.
-Currency
+Source facts are read live, never duplicated, and currency conversion happens at
-conversion happens at report time, not in storage.
+report time rather than in storage.

 | Concern | Approach |
 |---|---|